FrogOfJuly/lithium_coolant/README.md

 This is a lithium compound, $\text{LiH}$, that decomposes into lithium and hydrogen near 1000°C.

+Here is a black-and-white image of it for reference.

 ![LiH](pics/LiH.jpg)

 The key factor here is that it has greater density than lithium and significant formation energy.